yvesvandenmeerssche/wt-write-api/README.md

 ```
 - After that you can access the wt-write-api on local port `8080`
 - This deployment is using a Ropsten configuration that can be found in `src/config/ropsten`
-- **Warning** - If you plan to use Swarm, you have to configure your account's uploader with
-a publicly accessible Swarm gateway as `swarm` client is *not* bundled in the docker image.
 - **Warning** - User wallets (although protected by password) will be stored in the image,
 be careful where your API is running and who can access it.
 - **Warning** - Once your docker container (and its associated volumes, if any) is deleted,